Isur/isur/README.md

 I'm passionate software developer with six years of hands-on experience.

-💻 **Current Role:** I'm currently a Senior Software Developer at Estimity.
-Mostly working with TypeScript and Python on backend stuff and creating new aweseome startups.
+💻 **Current Role:** I'm currently a Fullstack Developer at Ivy.ai.
+Mostly working with TypeScript.

 🎓 **Education:** I hold a master's degree from the Silesian University of Technology.